 Quite immersed at this time with the importance of local foods, Nourishing Traditions became my cookbook for all of the seasonal produce that was delivered each week in our Abundant Harvest farm box.
 And as I cooked, I began to absorb the nutritional wisdom in the introduction and side bars.

-It wasn’t until after second child was born that a colleague lent me her copy of Nourishing Our Children, a DVD by Sandrine Hahn of the San Francisco Weston A. Price Chapter.
-Nourishing Our Children clearly outlines the dietary principles of the WAPF and Nourishing Traditions in an easily digestible format.
-Suddenly I saw traditional foods in an entirely new light, and the intimidating NT recipes on raw dairy, organ meats, sprouted flour became more mentally accessible to me.
+It wasn’t until after second child was born that a colleague lent me her copy of Nourishing Traditions in an easily digestible format.
+Suddenly I saw traditional foods in an entirely new light, and the intimidating NT recipes on raw dairy, organ meats, sprouted flour became more mentally accessible to me., a DVD by Sandrine Hahn of the San Francisco Weston A. Price Chapter. clearly outlines the dietary principles of the WAPF and

 These days, my much loved and warped copy of Nourishing Traditions can usually be found nearly on my kitchen counter – a field guide to preparing simple nourishing food for my family.